ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 As streams never delete any messages, any consumer can start reading/consuming from any point in the log.
 This is controlled by the `x-stream-offset` consumer argument.
 If it is unspecified, the consumer will start reading from the next offset written to the log after the consumer starts.
 The following values are supported:

-- **first** - start from the first available message in the log
+- first - start from the first available message in the log
-- **last** - this starts reading from the last written "chunk" of messages
+- last - this starts reading from the last written "chunk" of messages
-- **next** - same as not specifying any offset
+- next - same as not specifying any offset
-- **Offset** - a numerical value specifying an exact offset to attach to the log at.
+- Offset - a numerical value specifying an exact offset to attach to the log at.
-- **Timestamp** - a timestamp value specifying the point in time to attach to the log at.
-It will clamp to the closest offset, if the timestamp is out of range for the stream it will clamp either the start or end of the log respectively, for example: 00:00:00 UTC, 1970-01-01.
-Be aware consumers can receive messages published a bit before the specified timestamp.
+- Timestamp - a timestamp value specifying the point in time to attach to the log at.
+It clamps to the closest offset, if the timestamp is out of range for the stream it clamps either the start or end of the log, for example: 00:00:00 UTC, 1970-01-01.
+Be aware that consumers can receive messages published a bit before the specified timestamp.
-- **Interval** - a string value specifying the time interval relative to current time to attach the log at.
+- Interval - a string value specifying the time interval relative to current time to attach the log at.
 Uses the same specification as `x-max-age`.

 The following code example shows how to use the first offset specification: